areebbeigh/coding-portfolio/README.md

 Like I said, Coding Portfolio is a simple web app for lazy programmers like me.

 ## Setup
-Setting up coding portfolio is easy, just download it, put it in your Django website folder (with the name `coding_portfolio`) and add it on `INSTALLED_APP` in your website's settings file just like you add any other web app to your website.
+Setting up coding portfolio is easy, just download it, put it's contents in your Django website folder (in a folder named `coding_portfolio`) and add it on `INSTALLED_APP` in your website's settings file just like you add any other web app to your website.

 Add a url to the `urlpatterns` of your Django website and include the `coding_portfolio.urls` file.